How much does it cost to put a dog or cat to sleep in the UK?

 Cats are famously good at hiding when something is wrong, which is exactly why older cats need closer veterinary attention and why costs tend to climb with age.

-Rabbits are often thought of as low-maintenance pets, but they need regular veterinary care to stay healthy, and the costs can surprise first-time owners.
+Rabbits get treated as low-maintenance pets, but they need regular veterinary care to stay healthy and the costs catch a lot of first-time owners off guard.

 Median £69 across 35 real prices

-Dental disease is one of the most common reasons dogs need veterinary treatment, and tooth extractions often come as part of it.
+Dental disease is one of the most common reasons dogs end up at the vet, and extractions often follow close behind.

-Spaying is one of the most common operations your dog will ever have, and while the surgery itself is routine, the recovery period matters just as much.
+Spaying is one of the most common operations your dog will ever have.

 A nurse consultation is one of the cheapest appointments your practice offers, and often it is free.